-When you save [IMAGE OPTIONS] and [LENS MEMORY], the adjusted values of the signal are automatically saved to the projector's [ENTRY LIST].
-When needed, the stored signal adjusted values can be accessed from the [ENTRY LIST].
+When any source adjustments are made, the adjustments are automatically registered in the Entry List.
+The (adjustment values of) registered signals can be loaded from the Entry List whenever necessary.

 However, only up to 100 patterns can be registered in the Entry List.
 When 100 patterns have been registered in the Entry List, an error message is then displayed and no additional patterns can be registered.
 You should thus delete (adjustment values of) signals that are no longer needed.